ashwathaithal/vkitti3D-dataset/README.md

 | 11 | Car              | [0, 200, 255]   | bright blue |
 | 12 | Van              | [255, 128, 0]   | orange      |

+### Citation

+If you use this dataset in your paper, please consider citing our ICCV'17 workshop paper:

+@inproceedings{3dsemseg_ICCVW17,
+  author    = {Francis Engelmann and
+               Theodora Kontogianni and
+               Alexander Hermans and
+               Bastian Leibe},
+  title     = {Exploring Spatial Context for 3D Semantic Segmentation of Point Clouds}, booktitle = {{IEEE} International Conference on Computer Vision, 3DRMS Workshop, {ICCV}}, year      = {2017}
+}

+This dataset is based on:

+@inproceedings{Gaidon:Virtual:CVPR2016,
+    author = {Gaidon, A and Wang, Q and Cabon, Y and Vig, E}, title = {Virtual Worlds as Proxy for Multi-Object Tracking Analysis}, booktitle = {CVPR},
+    year = {2016}
+}

 ### Training and Evaluation
 We trained our models using 6-fold cross validation as advertised in [Qi et al.](https://arxiv.org/pdf/1612.00593.pdf) (PointNet).
 For example, you train your model using sequences 2-5 and evaluate on 1.
 You then do this for all six sequences and average your numbers of all six splits.
 We report the mean intersection over union (IoU), overall accuracy (over all points) and the average class accuracy.